 - A too-fast heartbeat (tachycardia)

 If you’ve been constipated and have any of these problems, contact your doctor right away.
 They should let you know whether you’re having an emergency and should call 911 for help.
 Many people with fecal impaction are very old or have other grave illnesses, so this problem may be life-threatening.

-Call 911 immediately if you have trouble breathing, a fast or irregular heartbeat, or are dizzy or confused.
+Call 911 right away if you have trouble breathing, a fast or irregular heartbeat, or are dizzy or confused.

 There are several ways that your doctor can find out if you have a fecal impaction.

 Medical history.
 Your doctor will ask how often you go to the bathroom, when you last went, and whether it was hard.
 They’ll need to know if you’re often constipated and how often you use laxatives.
 Other questions you can expect: How much water and other liquids do you drink, how much fiber do you eat, and what medications do you take?

 Physical exam.
 Your doctor should check your overall health and perform a digital rectal exam.
 To do this, your doctor will put on gloves, add lubricant (a slippery gel) to one finger, then insert their finger into your rectum to feel for a fecal impaction or other problems.

 X-ray.
-Your doctor may be able to spot a fecal impaction by taking X-ray images of your chest and belly.
+Your doctor may be able to spot a fecal impaction by taking X-ray images of your belly.

 Sigmoidoscopy.
 During this test, your doctor uses a sigmoidoscope (a thin, tubelike instrument with a light and a lens) to look for problems inside your lower colon in the area closest to your rectum.
 They will inspect the colon for a fecal impaction or something else that’s causing your symptoms.

 When you have a fecal impaction, you’ll need to have the hard mass of stool removed from your colon or rectum to get better.
 It won’t go away on its own, and it can lead to death if it’s allowed to worsen.